Summer Editing Apprenticeship | Polyphony Lit

 Through this course, students will connect with a global community of peer writers and readers.
 We believe that editing offers students an opportunity to develop and celebrate their unique voices in a way that is both fun and rewarding!

-The program combines asynchronous training modules, live lectures, collaborative group discussions, and weekly assignments to respond to actual author submissions to Polyphony Lit.
+The program combines asynchronous training modules, live lectures, collaborative group discussions, and weekly assignments to actual author submissions to Polyphony Lit.

 Space is limited.
-Register now to guarantee your spot!
+Register early to guarantee your spot!

 Training: Weeks 1 - 3